QuakeMigrate/QuakeMigrate/docs/tutorials/synthetic/0_build-lut.rst

     stations["Name"] = [f"STA{i}" for i in range(10)]
     stations["Longitude"] = rng.uniform(low=-0.15, high=0.15, size=10)
     stations["Latitude"] = rng.uniform(low=-0.15, high=0.15, size=10)
-    stations["Elevation"] = [-0.0] * 10
+    stations["Elevation"] = rng.uniform(low=-0.0, high=1.0, size=10)
     stations.to_csv(station_file, index=False)

 .. note::

     You can change the seed (or remove it) to explore how the synthetic example performs for different distributions of seismometers in the network.

 A simple 1-D velocity model is used, with P- and S-phase velocities for depths spanning a range greater than the targeted search depths.
-The input velocity model is stored in a ``.csv`` file and read in using a utility function provided by QuakeMigrate that performs some initial sanity checks, e.g., the ``.csv`` must contain at least a ``Depth`` and ``Vp`` column.
+The input velocity model is stored in a ``.csv`` file and read in using a utility function provided by QuakeMigrate that performs some initial sanity checks, e.g., the ``.csv`` must contain at least a ``Depth`` and a ``Vp`` column.

 .. code-block:: python